 Apple's new Touch Bar MacBook Pro models offer support for Touch ID, the company's fingerprint-based authentication system.
 If you own a recent iPhone, you've likely used Touch ID: It's Apple's built-in privacy system for unlocking your device and authorizing Apple Pay.
 Here's how to set it up on your Mac!

 If you have a MacBook Pro released in 2018 or older, it doesn't come with a dedicated physical Escape key (though it is always there when you need it in the Touch Bar).
 If you have a strong desire to press a key instead of tapping the leftmost corner of the Touch Bar panel, or worse, having to perform two steps in order to use the escape key (click on the desktop, then tap escape), there is a solution.
 You can reassign the caps lock key to be used as the escape key.

 How to use the Touch Bar with Windows on the MacBook Pro

-The Touch Bar only uses rich, contextual functions while in macOS Sierra.
+The Touch Bar only uses rich, contextual functions while in macOS Sierra and later.
 However, if you happen to have Windows installed on your partitioned hard drive using Boot Camp, the Touch Bar will default to the traditional row of function keys F1 - F12.

 How to make the function keys the default Touch Bar display